 If it appears there has been exploitation, the Commission will investigate the situation.
 This investigation involves speaking to the people involved to get their versions of the facts.

 The Commission will work with everyone concerned to try to improve the situation.
 If necessary, the Commission will work with other groups, such as health and social service agencies, to put in place support measures for the elderly person.
-During an investigation, the Commission can ask the Public Curator to put in place protective supervision for elderly people who seem unable to take care of themselves.
+During an investigation, the Commission can inform the Public Curator that the person seems to be unable to take care of themself and requires protection.

 If no agreement can be reached, the Commission can ask a court to order emergency measures to protect the elderly person.
 If the person is a victim of physical violence, the Commission can also report the situation to the police.